jennifermulder/social-interreactions/README.md

 To run program: node server

 ## Project Status
-The e-commerce application is compliant with defined acceptance criteria
+The social media application is compliant with defined acceptance criteria

 ## Contribution
 Created by Jennifer Mulder